percyliang/sempre/TUTORIAL.md

     (execute (argmax 1 1 (fb:type.object.type fb:location.citytown) fb:location.location.area))

 Now let us take a closer look at what is going on with these logical forms under the hood.
-We are using a logical language called lambda-DCS.
+We are using a logical language called lambda DCS.

 Here are the following types of logical forms: